Malachi-H/Obsidian-Software-Flashcards/Internals of a CPU.md

 What does the **Control Unit** do?
 ?
-It coordinates actions of the processor
+It coordinates the actions of the CPU

 What are **Registers**?
 ?
 Temporary memory locations
+ in the CPU

 What is the **Program Counter**?
 ?
 Stores the address to the location in memory of the next instruction.

 What is the **Instruction Register**?
 ?
 It stores the instruction currently being executed.
 It is where the instruction is temporarily stored after it has been fetched from memory.

 What is the accumulator?
 ?